TaylorLoftisKim/animal-tracker/readme.md

 #### By _**Taylor Loftis-Kim**_

+##Read!
+_The Project in its current state was moved into this new repository due to Git conflicts from last repo._

 ## Description

 _This application allows zoo keepers the ability to log and track animals in their park.
 They can create and edit selected parameters of the animals profile._